CesarCaramazana/DermoscopicSegmentation/README.md

   <li> Numpy </li>
 </ul>

+<h3>Dataset scheme</h3>

-The notebook was synched to my Google Drive account, where the dataset was stored, following this folder structure:
+The notebook was connected to my Google Drive account, where the dataset was stored, following this folder structure:

 <pre>
 <code>